UA

 freeze us or cause us to run away or cease the life we lived

 so vibrantly before 9/11.
-Our enemy too must live with a new
+Our enemy too must live with a new danger -

 that they will be caught and brought to Justice!

 Because they are weak they'll hide, cower or run.
-We will
+We will not!

 Be strong America, you are the hope of free people everywhere.